mackthompson16/Social-Platform/README.md

 # To-do list:
 1. Bug Fixes with Viewing friends (commitments passed incorrectly)
+2. Turn EventForm, AddFriend, Profile into pop-up forms
-2. Click on an event to edit or remove
+3. Click on an event to edit or remove
-3. Invite Friend Option on Event Form
+4. Invite Friend Option on Event Form